IRL Appoints Vice President of Spontaneity

 IRL officials pointed to the lack of camera time given to colorful IRL characters such as Eddie Cheever and AJ Foyt in 2005 as one of the factors leading to the downward spiral in spontaneity.

-who regularly dropped words like "insanity" and "idiot") averaging about ten seconds of air time every five IRL races and Foyt becoming more and more unintelligible every day, the league decided to get the three teams who were actually winning a little help at moving beyond cliches.
+With Cheever (who regularly dropped words like "insanity" and "idiot") averaging about ten seconds of air time every five IRL races and Foyt becoming more and more unintelligible every day, the league decided to get the three teams who were actually winning a little help at moving beyond cliches.

 "The teams that are winning and therefore getting a ton of air time just didn't step up," said Chett Marselmeyer, the IRL's associate vice president for business development, who immediately drew a scowl from Yugoff.
 "Er, that is to say, um, they have all the color and panache of a rotting carp."